NCSC Cyber Advisor for Cyber Essentials implementation

 Assured Service Provider in association with the National Cyber Security Centre, Cyber Advisor (Cyber Essentials)

 Dead Simple Computing is an NCSC Assured Service Provider under the Cyber Advisor scheme, and this page describes the exact service that assurance covers.
-The status is on the record with IASME, so you can verify it before you ever speak to us.
+The status is on the record with IASME, so you can check it yourself.

 What the assurance covers